 Putting all technical stuff aside, for now, just put your attention on how you see the object you're trying to capture in the viewfinder of your camera.

-The idea is that you can make your headshots so much more interesting if you focus your conscious awareness on how you “frame” whatever-it-is-you’re-trying-to-capture before pushing the camera trigger.
+The idea is that you can make your headshots so much more interesting if you focus your conscious awareness on how you're framing whatever it is you capturing before pushing the camera trigger.

 There are many aspects to this, for now, let's introduce the first rule in the book: